We do all the tedious work so you don’t have to.

 SB2284 Legislative Page Legiscan

 Summary: Restores the right of adopted people 18 and over, without restrictions or conditions.
 It also releases a certified copy of the adoption decree and any parental identification included on it.
 Also allows adopted people to receive a copy of an amended BC if an adoption has been vacated or annulled.
-The bill has bi-partisan support, but both houses ate overwhelming Republican.
+The bill has bi-partisan support, but both houses are overwhelming Republican.

 Sponsor: Sen Kathy Hogan (D), Rep Gretchen Dobervich (D).
 Sen Carrie McLeod (R).
 Sen SuAnn Olson (R), Sen Desiree VanOosting (R).
 Sen Mark F Weber